 The bull and the matador are references to the constellations of Orion and Taurus.
 And for him in that moment, their duel (note the homonym) on one level represents the conflicting emotions regarding his use of weed.
 He was raised with the beliefs that using drugs is sinful and the road to Hell, but the way it makes him feel is like escaping to Heaven.
 So he is left with a sense of shame or judgment but also the honest truth that it helps him flee from his current turmoil.
 Just as Orion and Taurus are perpetually posed in opposition toward each other, these two scripts embedded in his psyche are always struggling for dominance.
 And yet, it also seems as the album progresses, he vocalizes an increasing disillusionment of materialism, sensuality, and moral tradition.

 So how can all this be reconciled?
 How do we decide what deserves a voice in who we are in our current 21st century context?
-An exploration of Frank Ocean’s answer to those questions will be given in Part 2 soon.
+An exploration of Frank Ocean’s answer to those questions can be found at Part 2 here.

 Listen to Blonde on Spotify: